All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need imaging (MRI, ultrasound) before starting?

 Not always.
-For minor injuries and general recovery optimization, clinical assessment is sufficient.
+For minor injuries and general recovery improvement, clinical assessment is sufficient.
 For significant injuries, your physician may recommend imaging to understand the full extent of the damage and design the most appropriate protocol.

 Can I combine peptides with other recovery modalities?